Knowing When To Step Back

 Stand clear

-The instinct in busy systems is to add - another opinion, another instruction, another intervention.
-It feels like leadership.
+When things are already in motion the instinct is to add - another opinion, another instruction, another intervention.
+It feels like help.
 It rarely is.

-Some work already has what it needs.
+Some situations already have what they need.
 Momentum is there.
 The team knows the direction.
 At that point, another voice doesn’t help - it interrupts.

-The hardest thing for an active leader to do is nothing.
+The hardest thing for anyone who cares is to do nothing.
 Not because nothing is happening, but because everything already is.
-Good leadership lies in recognising when involvement adds value and when it interferes.
+Good judgement lies in recognising when involvement adds value and when it interferes.

 Sometimes the most useful thing you can do is get out of the way.